Skip to content

 Launching an Instance

-1. List Available Resources (Flavors, Images, Networks):
+1. List Available Resources (Flavors, Images, Volumes, Networks, etc.):

 openstack flavor list